LAION-AI/Desktop_BUD-E/README.md

-# DEMO

-This is a alpha demo showing a bot that uses Text-To-Speech, Speech-To-Text, and a language model to have a conversation with a user.
+This is a voice assitant that uses Text-To-Speech, Speech-To-Text, and a language model to have a conversation with a user.

-This demo is set up to use [Deepgram](www.deepgram.com) for the audio service and [Groq](https://groq.com/) the LLM.
+It currently uses [Deepgram](www.deepgram.com) for the audio service and [Groq](https://groq.com/) the LLM.
+For the wake word detection it uses Porcupine from Pico Voice ().

 This demo utilizes streaming for sst and tts to speed things up.

-The files in `building_blocks` are the isolated components if you'd like to inspect them
+In the future it should be made working with Open Source APIs, that you can host yourself.

 # Installation
 Recommendation: Make a venv and install everything in the venv.
 Make sure your microphone works.